 Many punters believe that a progressive staking plan is the magic ingredient to be successful.
 They are partially right because good money management principles are essential.

-But to expect a progressive plan to be the secret to punting riches is very naive and mathematically flawed.
-Promoters play on this naivety to tout expensive loss-chasing plans that are doomed to fail – if your system/method/tipster can’t make a profit on its own you will eventually go broke.
+It’s mathematically flawed and naive to expect a progressive plan to be the secret to punting riches.
+Promoters that tout expensive loss-chasing plans are doomed to fail which play on this naivety.
+If your system/method/tipster can’t make a profit on its own you will eventually go broke.

-If I ever meet a professional punter who bets level stakes, or uses a progressive staking plan I will let you know.
+I will let you know if I meet a professional punter betting level stakes or using progressive staking.
 It hasn’t happened yet.